 Head injury, permanent brain damage, cerebral palsy, Erb’s palsy, and seizure disorder are just some of the injuries a newborn can suffer during labor and delivery.
 In other instances, medical mismanagement by the obstetrician can lead to tragic consequences to the mother.
-Perhaps the most tragic aspect of these injuries is that most of the time, they are preventable.
+Perhaps the most tragic aspect of these injuries is that many times, they are preventable.
 The attorneys at De Caro & Kaplen, LLP want to hear what happened to your child or to you.
-We can help you determine whether your child’s birth injury or your injury was caused by medical mismanagement or neglect.
+We can help you determine whether your child’s birth injury or your injury was caused by medical mismanagement or negligence.

 Throughout the nine months of pregnancy, there are many signs to alert an observant and qualified obstetrician to potential issues and allow him or her to take the proper precautions.
 Yet all too often, those signs are missed or disregarded.
 Obstetrical malpractice resulting in infant injury can occur at any stage of gestation all the way through labor and delivery.
 For example, an obstetrician-gynecologist (OB/GYN) may: